learn-co-curriculum/react-hooks-redux-why-redux/README.md

 In this lesson, we will learn about the Redux architecture for building web applications.
 By the end of the lesson you will be able to:

-* Understand how __Redux__ encourages a single source of truth.
+- Understand how **Redux** encourages a single source of truth.
-* Understand how actions fit into the Redux flow.
+- Understand how actions fit into the Redux flow.

-## Benefits of moving to Redux
+## Benefits of Moving to Redux

 #### Single Source Of Truth

-As our __React__ applications become larger, our state becomes more spread out between different components.
+As our **React** applications become larger, our state becomes more spread out between different components.
 At a certain point, the component tree becomes a web of props and state that can obscure our view of how components are handling and sharing data with each other.